How to Stop the Inner Critic – Self Love Journaling

 At this point, you should already feel motivated enough to finally do something to address this problem and to change your inner dialogue from criticizing and expectations to self-acceptance and self-love.

-2. About this journaling
+2. About self love journaling

-I came up with this journaling idea for myself because I had problems, that are usually caused by the inner critic.
+I came up with this self love journaling idea for myself because I had problems, that are usually caused by the inner critic.
 Things like perfectionism, impostor syndrome, and procrastination usually start from the inner critic.
 And even if they were caused by something else, they will still include this inner dialogue with critics, blaming, and expectations.

 As I struggled with these problems most of my life, I know that the journaling tips that I am about to share can be a huge help.

-3. Check these main tips before starting
+3. Main tips before starting self love journaling

 You should journal for at least 90 days.
 That’s usually the time that our brain needs to create a new thinking pattern or habit.
 If you have the habit of criticizing yourself, it is quite probable that it has started already in your childhood.
 Usually, we learn these habits from our parents and how they were talking to us.
 Sometimes from teachers or some other significant adults.
 Later during all the years, you could have made it stronger.
 Now, if you want to change it, be prepared, because it will not happen in one day.
 At the same time, this will not take years.

-The good thing is that this journaling technique will not take much of your time, and it is quite simple.
+The good thing is that this self love journaling technique will not take much of your time, and it is quite simple.
 I would say 10-15 min per day.
 If you are new to journaling and have never done it before, it may take a bit longer during the first days.
 Then it will become quicker, so don’t reach any conclusion too quickly.

 It is simple, and anyone can do it.
 You just need to dedicate some time to it and have enough motivation.
 Remind yourself about your reasons: why do you want to do it?
 If your reasons are strong enough, you will follow through and get amazing results.